 - No weapons allowed (and nothing that people might mistake for a weapon), no sharp objects or anything that might injure another person

-- Guests 13 and under can wear a mask as long as it doesn't cover the entire face
+- Guests 13 and under could wear a mask as long as it didn’t cover the entire face

 - For guests 14 and older: no costumes that drape heavily (like robes), capes should not go past the waist, and no masks of any kind

 Here’s how we’d suggest you spend your time:

 - Arrive at Magic Kingdom just before 7:00 so you can enter the park as soon as you can.